asadqureshi12/cardiometabolic-deterioration/README.md

 - Two parallel output layers: deterministic clinician-facing priority string and holistic band assignment
 - 4-layer scoring architecture: threshold exceedance → BMI floor → temporal signals → clinical caps
 - Flags patients with concurrent deterioration trajectory and instability across biomarker domains
-- FHIR R4 export — 39,070 resources, zero structural errors, HL7 Validator v6.9.4
+- FHIR R4 export — 39,070 resources, zero structural errors, HL7 Validator v6.9.4 (base R4 only — not UK Core conformant; MedicationRequest uses RxNorm as Synthea emits no dm+d codes; medications not used in scoring)
 - Four internal consistency and retrospective exploratory analyses
 - No machine learning, probabilistic modelling, or predictive calibration
 - All clinical reasoning in SQL — Python used for ingestion and FHIR export only

+---

+## Portfolio Relevance

+This project was built to demonstrate health informatics capability across:

+- Clinical guideline translation into deterministic SQL scoring rules
+- Longitudinal patient cohort construction using NHS terminology standards
+- SNOMED CT, ICD-10, LOINC, and FHIR R4 handling
+- Data quality frameworks, unit testing, and reproducible pipeline design
+- Drift detection and golden set validation infrastructure
+- Clinical safety and information governance awareness — DCB0129, Caldicott, DPIA
+- Dashboard and patient-level review interface design

+The project uses Synthea synthetic EHR data only.
+It is not a clinically validated medical device or decision-support tool.

 ---